pranavsrinivas29/British-Airways-Simulation/README.md

   ### Objective: Analyze the textual data to extract meaningful insights.
   ### Methods:
   ### Sentiment Analysis:
-    ### Sentiment Polarity: Determine the sentiment of each review (positive, negative, or neutral) using libraries like TextBlob or VADER.
+    ### Sentiment Polarity: Determine the sentiment of each review (positive, negative, or neutral) using libraries like TextBlob.
     ### Sentiment Distribution: Analyze the distribution of sentiments across all reviews to understand the overall customer sentiment.
     ### Text Modeling:
   ### Topic Modeling: Identify the main topics discussed in the reviews using techniques like Latent Dirichlet Allocation (LDA).